FoundationDB/fdb-record-layer/docs/Coding_Style.md

-In the Record Layer unit tests (any test extending `FDBTestBase`), the `asyncToSync()` call will automatically attempt to detect situations in which it finds itself being invoked from within a `CompletableFuture` completion, and throw an exception.
+In the Record Layer unit tests (any test extending `FDBTestBase`), the `asyncToSync()` call will automatically attempt to detect situations in which it finds itself being invoked from within a `CompletableFuture` completion and throw an exception.

 ### `.thenApplyAsync` and `.thenComposeAsync`